 Karamea has to one of NZ’s hippest small towns.
-It’s definitely got it’s own thing going on up there in the northern part of West Coast.
+It’s definitely got it’s own thing going on up there in the northern West Coast.

 Close to the Heaphy track, the Old Ghost Road and the Oparara Basin to mention just a few, some of NZ’s best outdoor experiences are right on your doorstep.

 Here’s a short video made from impromptu snippets taken in the pouring rain while we walked a popular local attraction -- The Big Rimu Track.
 And the Rimu is big, around 2m in diameter and 36m high.

 I think this was the first day of our stay in Karamea -- we had sunny weather for the rest of the time -- not that I mind a bit of rain when walking in bush.
 The rainfall in Karamea is actually significantly less than lower down the West Coast.
 It has a climate closer to Golden Bay & Nelson, but enough rain to sustain the luscious and rich variety of flora you’ll encounter when walking in this area.

 Came across a Weka fossicking in the undergrowth close to the Big Rimu and a rather spiffing poem by Eileen Duggan which seemed to fit the occasion.

 Why do they hate you, and cry on your name?